fmartiescofet/LP-Decision-Trees/README.md

 Gerard Escudero, 2020.
 [Machine Learning(p.35-40)](https://gebakx.github.io/ml/#35)

-If there is a tie of the accuracy between different attributes I choose the one which classifies more examples in poisonous or edible by using the `computeNFiltered` function, and if there's still a tie I choose the one with bigger index.
+To choose the best attribute to split the dataset I calculate each attribute accuracy by using the `computeAccuracy` function, if there is a tie of the accuracy between different attributes I choose the one which fully classifies more examples in poisonous or edible by using the `computeNFiltered` function, and if there's still a tie I choose the one with bigger index.

 As we can see there are missing values in the *stalk-root* attribute that are "?" in the input file.
 We're going to deal with them as if "?" was another possible value of the attribute.